Press "Enter" to skip to content

 State-By-State Presidential Election Results Since 1972

-This table shows the state-by-state winner in each presidential election since 1972.
+The table on this page shows the state-by-state winner in each presidential election since 1972.

 A plurality of votes is all that is required for a presidential contender to win a state.
 A candidate simply has to poll a greater number of votes than any other candidate in that state.
 This may be less than 50%.